ssahussai/safe-night-out/README.md

 ## User Stories
 * As a user (AAU), when I land in the app I should be able to see an option ether to Sign Up or Log In.
-    * I see also see a navigation bar and be able to go to "About" that tells me about the app and how to use it.
+    * I see also see a navigation bar and be able to go to "About" page that tells me about the app and how to use it.
 * AAU, I want to have a user profile based on the login information.
 * AAU, I want to add all my drinking sessions in a list.
-* AAU, I want to be able to add new drink session and be able to edit and delete if I change my mind.
+* AAU, I want to be able to add new drink session and be able to edit and delete it if I change my mind later on.
 * AAU, I want to be able to create a drink.

 ## Technologies Used